IN SICKNESS AND IN HEALTH. TIL DEATH DO YOU PART.

 I get home, eat some cereal, fall into a bottomless sleep as sun streams in the window.

 I had never said a word to him about his coffee intake.
-I had cheerfully bought a Chemex, carefully chose and ground the beans whenever he was coming, the better to make his coffee pleasurable.
+I had cheerfully bought a Chemex, carefully chose and ground the beans whenever he was coming to visit, the better to make his coffee pleasurable.
 How did he know, then, that I even as I poured it, I had wondered if it was excessive?

-I took a shower before driving back.
+I took a shower before driving back to the hospital.
 I finished with cold water, to shake off the minimal sleep and disorientation.

-I remembered the most recent time I had picked him up, at the train station in Vermont, only two days earlier.
+I remembered the most recent time I had picked him up, not at the hospital but at the train station in Bellows Falls, Vermont, only two days earlier, when he’d come up from New York.
 He had texted me, “Wear a skirt.”
 Although texts are not auditory, I could hear the growl in that directive.

-I knew, regardless of how healthy it turned out he was or wasn’t, what he would hate: me acting nurse-y and bossy and concerned about his health and asking him every second how he was and if he felt okay and if he needed anything.
+I knew, regardless of how healthy it turned out he was or wasn’t, that given our dynamic and who he was, he would hate me acting nurse-y, bossy, concerned about his health.
+I knew that asking him every second how he was and if he felt okay and if he needed anything would drive him around the bend.

 That night, afterwards, again in our bed, we again did whatever the word is for what we do.